-Consistent with official statistics, the average monthly wage in Belarus was equivalent to EUR 380 as of February 2019.
+Pursuant to the official statistics, the average monthly wage in Belarus was equivalent to EUR 450 as of January 2020.
 Personal income is levied at a rate of 13%.
 Payroll costs (e.g. social security payments) incurred by a company may be up to 34% of the company's wage fund.
-In addition, an employee also pays 1% of his/her salary as social security contribution.
+In addition, an employee also pays 1% of his/her salary as a social security contribution.